-

 In this case there is no definitive key, meaning that network joining can be regarded as a 'fuzzy' or 'keyless' join process [@suri; @wachowicz2019]: as with the network simplification steps outlined above, the user must select joining parameters to maximise the accuracy of the join.

-There are at least a couple of implementations of network joining approaches in open source software: the `rnet_merge()` function in the `stplanr` R package [@lovelace2019], and the [`rnetmatch` Rust crate](https://github.com/nptscot/rnetmatch/tree/main/rust) which has binding to R and (soon) Python.
+There are at least a couple of implementations of network joining methods in open source software: the `rnet_merge()` function in the `stplanr` R package [@lovelace2019], and the [`rnetmatch` Rust crate](https://github.com/nptscot/rnetmatch/tree/main/rust) for which has bindings to R and Python are planned.

 The details of network joining methods, algorithms and implementations are outside the scope of this paper, see the documentation associated with the projects mentioned above for more information.